Self-elimination of the Austrian Parliament: Dollfuss's interpretation

-The events of March 4, 1933 were an unexpected help for Dollfuss, who intended to rule as an authoritarian.
-Dollfuss declared that the parliament had "eliminated itself" and that this situation was a crisis "not provided for in the constitution".
-This gave the Chancellor the opportunity to establish an authoritarian government without a parliament.
-What appeared to be a "self-elimination of parliament" was, in fact, a coup d'état, since Dollfuss was determined to ensure that the National Council would never come together again.
-On March 7, the federal government stated that it was not affected by the crisis and declared itself in power.
-It then announced that the "Wartime Economy Authority Law", an emergency law that was passed in 1917, would be used as a basis to rule.
+The events of March 4, 1933, were an unexpected boon for Chancellor Engelbert Dollfuss, who had sought an opportunity for imposing authoritarian rule.
+Dollfuss declared that the parliament had "eliminated itself," creating a situation "not provided for in the constitution".
+This "self-elimination" gave Dollfuss a pretext for a self-coup, since he had no intention of allowing the National Council to meet in full again.
+On March 7, the Dollfuss government stated that it was not affected by the crisis and assumed emergency powers.
+It then announced that the "Wartime Economy Authority Law", an emergency law that was passed in Austria-Hungary in 1917, would be used as a basis to rule.
 The first section of this law reads as follows:The government is empowered for the duration of the extraordinary conditions brought about by the war to make provision through decree for the necessary measures for promoting and revitalizing economic activities, for warding off economic damages, and supplying the population with food and other necessities.

 Events of March 15, 1933

-On March 15, 1933, the Greater German People's Party (GDVP) and the Social Democratic Workers' Party of Austria (SDAPÖ) of Austria, which formed the opposition at that time, tried to continue the session that was aborted on March 4.
-They were, however, stopped by the Gendarmerie by order of the government and threatened the use of armed force.
+On March 15, 1933, the Greater German People's Party (GDVP) and the Social Democratic Workers' Party of Austria (SDAPÖ), which formed the opposition at that time, tried to continue the session that was aborted on March 4.
+They were, however, stopped by the Gendarmerie by order of the government and threatened with the use of armed force.
 The resigning and third president of the National Council of the GDVP, Sepp Straffner, canceled his own withdrawal and was sitting with Members of the National Council for the SDAP and GDVP in the parliamentary chamber.
-The other Members of the National Council were not allowed in the parliament, which was surrounded by the law enforcement.
-The Members who were already in the parliament were escorted out by the police.
+The other Members of the National Council were not allowed in parliament, which was surrounded by law enforcement.
+The Members who were already in parliament were escorted out by police.